 How To Keep Young Kids Entertained On A Camping Trip

 A family camping trip can be a great way of having a family trip on a budget.
 You can all get away for a fraction of the cost of going to a traditional hotel based trip.
 But we all know that if poorly planned a camping trip can quickly go from holiday heaven to trip from hell.
+Especially if you don’t have proper trailer axles attached and your trailer rolls off the road behind your car.
 So let’s look at some ways we can keep young kids entertained when on a camping trip.

 Pick An Exciting Camping Destination

 If you choose an exciting destination then that’s half the battle as if you choose a good camp-site then there are often games rooms and a centre with many even having evening entertainment and, if you’re lucky, a kids club to provide organised trips, games and entertainment for them.

 Also if you have an exciting camping setting such as the wigwam trip where the novelty of staying in a wigwam was so exciting,